Reed-CompBio/spras/docs/tutorial/advanced.rst

 algorithm across all parameter combinations and collects the resulting subnetworks.

-# TODO maybe add in information about how parameter tuning seems to be
+# TODO maybe add in information about how parameter tuning is to be done
-done now # add in more details about two stage parameter tuning
+now # add in more details about two stage parameter tuning

 SPRAS will also support parameter refinement using graph topological heuristics.
 These topological metrics help identify parameter regions